Mylee Billingham Murder: Uncle Of Slain Girl Makes Statement, As School Says It Is Shocked By Her Brutal Death

 Mylee’s father is hospitalized with a stab wound to his stomach and is currently in critical condition, according to the BBC.

-Bill Billingham reportedly posted a photo of Mylee on his Facebook page about an hour before the little girl was found stabbed, reports the Metro.
+Bill Billingham reportedly posted a photo of Mylee on his Facebook page about an hour before the little girl was found stabbed, reported the Metro.

 Mum liked tragic last photo of her daughter Mylee Billingham taken just an hour before she was stabbed to death https://t.co/6i5KNyPlTC